-Millennials are, for the most part, new to the job market.
-Some may not even have credit cards or outstanding loans.
-For many, that means they have little to no credit history which makes it hard to get started in life.
+New to the job market a lot of younger people do not even have credit cards or outstanding loans.
+That means they have little to no credit history which makes it hard to get started in life.

 Past troubles can create present-day hassles.

-People who've had financial troubles in the past often find it difficult to acquire wealth via traditional methods.
+People who've had financial troubles in the past often find it difficult to acquire credit via traditional methods.
+This can create a downward spiral of financial struggle.
 For example, if an injury sets a person back in credit card payments, he is likely to have a low credit score.
-But what if he needs a car to get to work?
-His bad credit history will prevent him from obtaining a car loan, thus hindering his ability to maintain gainful employment so he can build his credit.
+If that low credit score prevents him for buying a car, he will struggle to get to work on time.
+This hinders his ability to maintain gainful employment which would then allow him to build his credit back up.
 That can be a tough cycle to break.

 PRBC can help by giving you an alternative credit score.